 Bears will stay away if nothing is to attract them to your site.
 If a bear locker is provided at or near your campsite, use it to store all food, toiletries, and other scented items.
 Otherwise, these items can be stored in your car.

 Campfire safety not only protects you but protects the land from wildfires.
+Be aware of any fire dangers or restrictions in the area.

 Ensure your campfire is completely out before leaving the campsite or going to bed by drenching it in water.
 Keep watch for a few minutes to make sure it is completely out.